andyruwruw/stardew-valley-bot-framework/documentation/USAGE.md

-# BotFramwork For Developers
+# BotFramework For Developers

 Hello fellow modder, glad to have you here.
 The BotFramework mod is built on the idea of **inheritance** and **extending** the classes it provides.

-You should have some experience with the following!

 The motiviation for this framework was the realization that in order to turn my [WaterBot](https://github.com/andyruwruw/stardew-valley-water-bot) into a **HarestBot** or **MiningBot**, the majority of the code would have needed to be modified despite their simularities.